shenglin-liu/Find-inversions/README.md

 Heterogeneity of the frequency of the inverted haplotype across the populations: The higher the better.

-Accuracy of the allele frequency estimates: The higher the better; it requires decent sample sizes and high quanlity of SNP calling.
+Accuracy of the allele frequency estimates: The higher the better; it requires decent sample sizes and high quality of SNP calling.

 # Instructions
 Download the R script to the working directory of your R session.
 Modify the "Parameters" section according to your need.
 Run the script using source() function.
 Here are some guidelines about how to set the parameters.